 Welcome to Littlefield Gallery

-When Kelly and Jane Littlefield built their gallery in Winter Harbor eight years ago, they were choosing a life-style as well as a location: the Schoodic Peninsula section of Acadia National Park, one of the most beautiful places on the East Coast.
+When Kelly and Jane Littlefield built their gallery in Winter Harbor fourteen years ago, they were choosing a lifestyle as well as a location: the Schoodic Peninsula section of Acadia National Park, one of the most beautiful places on the East Coast.
 While it may seem like "you can't get there from here," Littlefield Gallery has become a destination point for art lovers from all over the country.
 It has twice been selected as Down East Magazine's People's Choice Award: “Best Gallery in Maine."

 To receive gallery updates, join our mailing list.